oemof/oemof-thermal/docs/getting_started.rst

 Contributions are welcome.
 You can write issues to announce bugs or errors or to propose enhancements.
 Or you can contribute a new approach that helps to model thermal energy systems.
-If you want to contribute, fork the project at github, develop your features on a new branch and finally open a pull request to merge your contribution to oemof-thermal.
+If you want to contribute, fork the project at github, develop your features on a new branch and finally open a pull request to merge your contribution to oemof.thermal.

-As oemof-thermal is part of the oemof developer group we use the same developer rules, described `here <http://oemof.readthedocs.io/en/stable/developing_oemof.html>`_.
+As oemof.thermal is part of the oemof developer group we use the same developer rules, described `here <http://oemof.readthedocs.io/en/stable/developing_oemof.html>`_.